 |Chasing swamp rabbits is much more demanding on dogs.
 They must like the water and have increased stamina.|

-and cottontails will work five times as hard as a dog chasing cottontails alone.
+Peeler is also quick to point out that finding a good swamp rabbit dog is a rare treat.
+On a good day, a beagle chasing swampers and cottontails will work five times as hard as a dog chasing cottontails alone.
 For a dog to work productively in bottomland rabbit areas, it should have a Labrador retriever's affinity for cold water and must be persistent, well-trained, keen-nosed and in topnotch physical condition.
 Swampers run straight, hard and long.
 They're crafty, running or swimming through water, holing up in hollow trees and scurrying through every available bit of cover to throw the hounds off the track.
 Only the best rabbit dogs can keep up at a steady pace throughout the day.

 Hunting under the proper weather conditions can tip the odds in the hunter's favor, says Peeler.
 "Moist, cool weather is best, because the ground holds the scent better," he explains.
 "Extremely cold days or dry days aren't good, and dogs usually won't do as well when there's snow on the ground, either.
 Cool fall days when the ground's a bit moist are really the best."